andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Fix Ups

+- Get around having to rebuild docker images (map volume on startup or something etc.)
+- 403 instead of 401 in many places
 - Context err body in JSON format.
 One liner?
 - Missing unit tests.
 A single test file in each package should get code coverage to report accurately.
 - Add a lot more logging (especially in all middleware right before aborting request)